bongiozzo/musica_mustdie/output/band_holocaust.md

 # Holocaust

+(legend of New Wave of British Heavy Metal)

-Дискография
+## Дискография

-"The Nightcomers" 1981, Heavy Metal
+### "The Nightcomers" 1981, Heavy Metal

+  1. Smokin' Valves (Mortimer) - 3:41
+  2. Death or Glory (Mortimer) - 3:36
+  3. Come on Back (Begg/Dudley/Mortimer) - 3:05
+  4. Mavrock (Mortimer) - 5:23
+  5. It Don't Matter to Me (Dudley/Mortimer) - 3:14
+  6. Cryin' Shame (Begg/Dudley/Mortimer) - 3:10
+  7. Heavy Metal Mania (Mortimer) - 4:50
+  8. Push It Around (Dudley/Mortimer) - 3:59
+  9. The Nightcomers (Mortimer) - 6:13
+  10. Love's Power (Mortimer) - 4:07
+  11. Only as Young as You Feel (Mortimer) - 3:13
+  12. Heavy Metal Mania [Single Version] (Mortimer) - 4:04

-"Live (Hot Curry and Wine)" 1983, Heavy Metal
+### "Live (Hot Curry and Wine)" 1983, Heavy Metal

+  1. No Nonsense (Begg/Dudley/Mortimer) - 3:56
+  2. Smokin' Valves (Mortimer) - 4:30
+  3. Long the Bell Will Toll (Mortimer) - 5:02
+  4. Jirmakenyerut [instrumental] (Begg/Dudley/Mortimer) - 3:53
+  5. The Small Hours (Mortimer) - 6:15
+  6. Foredown Breakdown (Begg/Dudley) - 3:55
+  7. Heavy Metal Mania (Mortimer) - 3:43
+  8. The Nightcomers (Mortimer) - 5:56
+  9. Lovin' Feelin' Danger (Begg/Dudley) - 4:48
+  10. Death or Glory (Mortimer) - 3:36

-"No Mans Land" 1984, Heavy Metal
+### "No Mans Land" 1984, Heavy Metal

-"Spirits Fly" 1996, Heavy Metal
+### "Spirits Fly" 1996, Heavy Metal

-"No Escape" 1998, Heavy Metal
+### "No Escape" 1998, Heavy Metal

-"The Courage to Be" 2001, Heavy Metal
+### "The Courage to Be" 2001, Heavy Metal

+  1. The Collective (Mortimer) - 7:42
+  2. A Gentleman's Penny-Farthing (Mortimer) - 1:55
+  3. Neurosis (Mortimer) - 8:31
+  4. When Penelope Dreams, Pt.
+1 (Mortimer) - 4:09
+  5. When Penelope Dreams, Pt.
+1 (Mortimer) - 3:04
+  6. From the Mine Shaft to the Bike Shed (Mortimer) - 3:41
+  7. Fundamentalist (Mortimer) - 5:42
+  8. Spanner Omlette (Mortimer) - 4:52
+  9. Home from Home (Mortimer) - 6:36
+  10. The Age of Reason (Mortimer) - 5:21
+  11. The Age of Reason

 ## Отношения с другими группами